cesar-guillen/cesar-guillen.github.io/_posts/2025-07-30-EscapeTwo.md

 image: https://htb-mp-prod-public-storage.s3.eu-central-1.amazonaws.com/avatars/d5fcf2425893a73cf137284e2de580e1.png
 ---

 EscapeTwo is an easy assumed breached Active Directory machine.
-We are provided credentials for the user Rose which has access to the Accounting Department shares which contains two spreadsheet files which are corrupted, after fixing these files it can be seen that one of them contains credentials for some users.
+We are provided credentials for the user Rose which has access to the Accounting Department share which contains two spreadsheet files which are corrupted, after fixing these files, it can be seen that one of them contains credentials for some users.
 One of these users has admin rights to the MSSql server which can execute commands.
 After getting a reverse shell we can read files inside of the server.
 One of the config files for the MSSql server contains credentials for the svc_sql user but this password has been reused by the user ryan which can change the ownership of the ca_svc user.
 This user can use ESC4 on a vulnerable certificate template to gain the NTLM hash of the Administrator user.

 ![escape_info_card](assets/images/escapetwo/EscapeTwo.png)

+## NMAP Scan

 As always we can start with an nmap scan to show which ports this machine has open.